 Unless you mine talc for a living, you can limit your exposure to talc by avoiding talc-containing cosmetic products.
 Baby powder, face powder, and other products that contain talcum powder can be substituted for safer products, such as pure corn starch.

-If you do choose to continue using talc-containing cosmetics, make sure to do your research on the manufacturer to determine whether they have performed asbestos testing.
+If you do choose to continue using talc-containing cosmetics, make sure to do some research on the manufacturer to determine whether they have performed asbestos testing.

-While it’s not always possible to know whether a product contains asbestos, doing your due diligence can help decrease your risk for exposure.
+While it’s not always possible to know whether a product contains asbestos, taking precautions can help decrease your risk for exposure.

 Although talcum powder has a long history of use as a cosmetic product, many people question whether it increases the risk of certain types of cancer.

-Research on talcum powder and cancer is mixed, with some studies demonstrating only a small increase in risk of certain cancers.
+Research on talcum powder and cancer is mixed, with some studies demonstrating only a small increase in risk for certain cancers and other studies demonstrating no increased risk.
+It’s still unclear why talc may be associated with some cancers.

-If you’re concerned about your risk for cancer from exposure to talc, limiting the use of talc-containing cosmetics is the best way to reduce your risk.
+If you’re concerned about your risk for cancer from exposure to talc, limiting the use of talc-containing cosmetics and products is the best way to reduce your risk.